anairo98/kubernetes-training/docs/kubernetes-core/second-lab.md

         kubectl expose pod <pod-name> --type=ClusterIP --port=8080 --name <service-name>
         ```

-        and then use minikube native load balancer to open a tunnel to the serice:
+        and then use minikube native load balancer to open a tunnel to the service:

         ```bash
         minikube service <service-name>